 file:/// w:// Metronome / Contract / Contract Documents / BUMP / MINUTE WINNER - You got one minute to win it …

-SWEDISH LAWYERS' THREAT AND ABUSIVE SURVEILLANCE OF BUMP'S FOUNDER AND HIS FAMILY
+FRIDAY TV'S LAWYERS' THREAT AND ABUSIVE SURVEILLANCE OF BUMP'S FOUNDER AND HIS FAMILY